 Once you have a Google account, log in and set up the following:

 - Google Analytics: Helps you track blog traffic.
 (Note: install the tracking code in your Yoast SEO plugin settings.)

-- Webmaster Tools: Makes sure your website is up and running.
+- Google Search Console: Makes sure your website is up and running.
 (Note: install the tracking code in your Yoast SEO plugin settings.)